nishantk2106/D3.js/README.md

 index1.js: this is the important file.
 All your D3 code are placed in here . part1.csv: data file, obtained from processing the server log data From the ICHEC server using spark. graph.html:A simple html describing about the project name wth author and superviors name

+How to run the set of code to run it locally.

+Start a local web server to see my work.
+To do this, navigate to this folder in your terminal and run the command python -m SimpleHTTPServer (Python 2.x) or python -m http.server (Python 3.x).
+Then, go to localhost:8000 in your browser.